ideaspaper/restclient/CONTRIBUTING.md

 3. **Test isolation**: Use `t.TempDir()` for temporary directories
 4. **Cleanup**: Use `defer` for cleanup operations
 5. **HTTP testing**: Use `httptest.NewServer()` for HTTP client tests
+6. **Cancellation flows**: When introducing contexts or signal handling, add table-driven tests that cover success, timeout, and explicit cancellation.

 ### Mock Pattern